blues/app-accelerators/parking-lot-help-request/README.md

 ![Freshly soldered jumper wire and button wire](images/readme-wires-soldered.jpg) _A helping hand tool made soldering the jumper wire and button wire together much easier._

-1. Optional: Add a small sleeve of heat shrink tubing to each wire before soldering together and after soldering's complete, slide the heat shrink over the exposed wires and use a heat gun to shrink the wrap and protect the wires from the elements.
+1. Optional: Add a short piece of heat shrink tubing to each wire before soldering the wires together.
+After soldering is complete, slide the heat shrink down over the exposed wires and use a heat gun to shrink the wrap down to and protect the wires from the elements.
 (A great video that shows how do all of this, [wires to heat shrink, is available here](https://www.youtube.com/watch?v=Zu3TYBs65FM&ab_channel=ChrisFix).)
 ![Button with heatshrink in place awaiting heatgun application](images/readme-heatgun.jpg) _The heat shrink has been shifted over the newly soldered wires - now to shrink it with an application of the heat gun._
 ![The button after heatgun application: nice, new jumper wires on each end](images/readme-heatshrink.jpg)